rastmob/figma-to-ide/README.md

 npm install -g figma-to-ide
 ```

-Or use locally in a project:
+Or install locally in your project:

 ```bash
 npm install figma-to-ide